-Our firm offers a satisfaction guarantee.
-If you are not 100 percent satisfied with our services during the first 30 days after hiring our firm, your case file and attorneys’ fee will be returned to you with no questions asked.
+Led by Scott Monge, The Hammer, our accomplished expert legal team has significant experience with rotator cuff claims and can help you identify all of the contributing factors that led to your injury.
+We can help you determine who is at fault and who is liable for your losses.
+Our firm offers a Satisfaction Guarantee; if you are not 100% satisfied with our services during the first 30 days after hiring our firm, your case file and attorneys’ fee will be returned to you with no questions asked.
 Another promise: If we don’t obtain a recovery on your behalf, you won’t pay us.
-Scott Monge, The Georgia Hammer & Associates serve clients 24 hours a day, 7 days a week, and We Come to You.
+At Monge & Associates, we serve clients 24 hours a day, 7 days a week, and we come to you.

 How Did My Rotator Cuff Injury Happen?